 Now my own children attend summer camp every summer and study cello, piano and guitar with RCMA colleagues throughout the year.
 It's wonderful to benefit from this outstanding resource as a parent myself.
 This has also given me more insight into the dynamics of helping a child practice their instrument between lessons and get the most out of their musical endeavors, and I'm always happy to chat with other parents about that.
 I've enjoyed learning from both our teachers and other parents in our musical community.

-Dr. Ward plays principal viola in the Portland Chamber Orchestra and assistant principal in the Eugene Symphony.
-An avid chamber musician, she plays often in music festivals and chamber series throughout the United States.
+Dr. Ward plays principal viola in the Portland Chamber Orchestra and assistant principal in the Eugene Symphony, in addition to summer performances with Oregon Bach Festival, Siletz Bay Music Festival, and Sunriver Music Festival.
+An avid chamber musician, she plays often in chamber music series throughout the United States.
 She can also be heard on soundtracks and pop recordings from her years in Tokyo as a freelance musician, where she toured with several orchestras and maintained an active schedule as a recitalist.
 Dr. Ward’s students have successfully prepared for college entry, festival scholarships, and most important a rich enjoyment of music both as performers and as engaged audience members.